Daiver/NumGrind/README.md

  - Refactor all nodes
  - Remove copy-paste from nodes.
 Add intermediate classes for binary operators

+##Optimization (Numerical)
+ - Add gradient check test for complex case

 ##Performance
  - Create big problem for performance tests
- - Sdd pre-allocated arrays for intermediate results
+ - Add pre-allocated arrays for intermediate results
  - (long term issue) Do not compute backwardPass for Constants
  - (long term issue) Split mutable part of the graph (caches) into separate structure